macla7/shiftTrader/README.md

 ## CURRENT TODO's

 - Omniauth
+  - deanin vid.. got to 15:00mins in.. hit snag that I need a bundle ID.
+Appears to be an apple thing.
+Fuck.
+Put this on pause.
+Done all the 'rails code' for the video i believe.. (had to be edited for my api, jwt token auth setup).
 - aws forget email address / mailer
 - Stripe
 - Twilio (maybe when I get a feaking phone number again)